Combing for Credentials: Active Pattern Extraction from Smart Reply: Threat Model

-\shortsection{Adversary's Goal} The goal of the adversary here is to extract \emph{naturally occurring} sensitive data (belonging to other users' contributions) (e.g.: login credentials, meeting passcodes) through interaction with the Smart Reply application.
+\shortsection{Adversary's Goal} The goal of the adversary here is to extract \newresults{as many }\emph{naturally occurring} sensitive data (belonging to other users' contributions) (e.g.: login credentials, meeting passcodes) \newresults{as possible, with limited queries,} through interaction with the Smart Reply application.

-\shortsection{Adversary's Capabilities} We have two key assumptions regarding the adversarial power: \begin{enumerate}[nolistsep,noitemsep] \item The adversary has query access to both the pre-trained model checkpoint and the fine-tuned model (we consider both black-box and gray-box query accesses). \item The adversary can insert a few poisoning data points during the fine-tuning process.
-We do assume that the adversary knows what type of senstive data she wants to extract at the time of crafting the poisoning points (e.g. she is interested in scraping the training set for user's login creentials). \end{enumerate}

-\shortsection{Query Access} For our first assumption, we consider two types of model accesses: black-box (BB) and gray-box (GB).
-In BB access, the adversary can only access the model outputs for the queries.
-The gray-box adversary can access the model's output probability vector.
-Note that, in both scenarios, the adversary has API-only access (i.e., no access to the model internals).
-The model outputs are sentences produced as a response to the query sentence, and the output probability vector consists of the probability of occurrence of each token in the language dictionary at each position in the output sentence.